 What’s it like to learn to dance?

+Ultimately, your experience will depend on what type of learner you are.
 Everyone is different when it comes to learning something new.
-Different learning styles include visual, physical, verbal, and technical.
-Your teacher is trained to customize the instruction to your individual needs.
+Some learning styles include visual, physical, verbal, and technical.
+Granted, that sounds like a lot.
+But, the good news is your teacher is trained to customize the instruction to your individual needs.

-It takes time to get yourself to the point where you don’t have to think about what you’re doing.
-This comes with repetition.
+It takes time to get to the point where you don’t have to think about what you’re doing.
+It can only happen with lots of practice and repetition.
+To be sure, there’s no magic wand.

-Open the door, get in, buckle up, check the mirrors, turn around and look for traffic, directional on.
+As soon as you got in the car, there was a series of things to do.
+They included buckle up, check the mirrors, turn around and look for traffic, turn directional on.
 Then, when it’s safe, take off.
-Remember that you had to take it one step at a time?
+You had to take it one step at a time.

-You’re in the classroom and your lesson is going fine.
-You’re introduced to the basics, maybe the alphabet.
-And everything is great until you walk out the door just in time to watch everything you just learned go out into the universe.
+Imagine, you’re in the classroom learning some basics like the alphabet.
+That’s a good place to start.
+Things are great until you walk out the door and everything you just learned disappears out into the universe.

 And it’s gone…until the next lesson.
 Learning involves forgetting.
 Each lesson you forget less and less.

-You’re having fun although some of it is a bit of a struggle.
+You’ve picked an instructor, started your training and it seems to be going pretty well.
+It’s actually fun although some of it is a little bit of a struggle.
 But, basically, you got it.
 “Hey, this is easier than I thought it would be.”
 Instructors hear that all the time.
 (Or, at least, that’s what we’re going for.)

-If your studio permits it, use the camera on your phone to record the action you want to work on between lessons.
-I don’t advise recording the whole lesson, just a point or two.
+If your studio permits it, use the camera on your phone to record the action or move that you want to work on between lessons.
+Of course, it’s not necessary to record the whole lesson, just a point or two.
 Enough to give you something to think about.

 Don’t be a slave to your dance lessons, but delight in the miracle of music and partnership.
 Enjoy the journey!